 A lack of affordable housing – no matter what income level – is perhaps the single most-discussed topic in the community.
-Many factors affect the situation: an increasing population as the result of the desirability of living here; the rate of new for-sale or rental housing trailing population growth; age of existing housing inventory; pressure from the Bozeman housing market increasing costs for potential home buyers and rentals; conversions of existing housing to “Airbnb” and vacation rentals properties; and few options for senior citizens to downsize and move from now-too-large homes to quality residential communities.
+Many factors affect the situation: an increasing population as the result of the desirability of living here; the rate of new for-sale or rental housing trailing population growth; age of existing housing inventory; pressure from the Bozeman housing market increasing costs for potential home buyers and rentals; conversions of existing housing to vacation rental properties; and few options for senior citizens to downsize and move from now-too-large homes to quality residential communities.

 Among the questions the group is seeking to answer are: